-14. Type(s) of methods will be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

-Direct Method Indirect Methods
+Direct Methods Indirect Methods

-WorkshopOther 1 (partnerships) Public Service Announcement Newsletters TV Media Programs Web sites
+Other 1 (partnerships) Workshop Web sites Public Service Announcement Newsletters TV Media Programs

 Rural retailers will be the major target audiences as well as consumers in the changing marketplace.
 The outcomes of the multi-state project will provide practical and actionable information for rural retailers to improve their economic competitiveness.
 In addition, the outcomes of the project further provide the information that can be used to improve the well-being of consumers.